iRon7/ConvertFrom-SourceTable/README.md

 ### Example 4: Custom column types

-In the following example each item in the first column is casted to a `version` object and each item in the second column to a `datetime` object.
+In the following example each item in the first column is casted to a `version` object and each item in the second column to a `DateTime` object.
 Notice that the type name is used as a property name in case column name is omitted.

 ```PowerShell